Bellzylu/storefront-clothing/README.md

  ## **Features** 🎪
  You should have seen them all in the screen recording, but to sum it up, as a user you can:

- * search for products by name(in the product list),
+ * search for products by name(in the product list)
  * add and remove items to your wishlist
- * copy the current url (this means also your saved wishlist).
-You also choose between different currencies (and hope they exist for your product).
+ * copy the current url (this means also your saved wishlist) You also choose between different currencies (and hope they exist for your product).
    However, NOK always exist so that is your safest bet for now!